aadi1405/aadi1405/README.md

 ### A little bit more about me:
 - 💻 Here to have some fun with tech!
-- 💙 Fun fact: I love dogs, am always ready to try new food and love travelling!
+- 💙 Fun fact: I love dogs, am always ready to try new food and love travelling.
 - 🤝 We can stay connected on <a href="https://www.linkedin.com/in/aadila-jasmin/">LinkedIn</a>